quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 #Designing Backend like Google Analytics

 This is an agnostic solution.
 I talk about the logic of the system and how it will be constructed.
-For frameworks naming and so on, we will see after.
 I think that all concepts in here are true whatever tools we will take.

+The concrete proposition is at the end of this document.

 ## System volumetry